Cancer or its treatment can lower your resistance to infection and make you more likely to catch flu. Find out more about the flu vaccine.

 The flu vaccination makes it less likely that you will catch flu.
 If you have had the vaccine and do get flu you are likely to recover more quickly and are less likely to get complications.

-You have the vaccination as a small injection under the skin.
+Adults have the vaccination as a small injection under the skin.
 Children usually have a nasal spray vaccine.

-The flu virus changes and so each year you need to have the injection to protect against the most common type of flu that year.
+The flu virus changes, so each year you need to have the vaccine again to protect yourself against the most common type of flu predicted for that year.

 Some cancer treatments lower immunity and lower your resistance to flu.
 These include:

 - removal of the spleen

 Your doctor will usually suggest that you have the flu vaccine if you have low immunity due to cancer or its treatment.
 But check with them first.

 After cancer treatment your resistance to infection might be low for some months or years.

 The flu vaccine injection doesn't contain live flu virus so you won’t develop flu from having it.
 It is safe to have it while you are having cancer treatment.

 But you shouldn’t have the flu vaccine and check with your doctor if you: